hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/aws.md

 As stated previously, the _Active/Active_ implementation mode is an extension of the _Standalone_ implementation mode that increases the scalability and load capacity of the Terraform Enterprise platform.
 The same application runs on multiple Terraform Enterprise instances utilizing the same external services in a shared model.
 The primary architectural and implementation differences for _Active/Active_ are:

 - It can only be run in the _External Services_ mode.
-- The second/alternate and additional nodes are active and processing work at all times.
+- The additional nodes are active and processing work at all times.
-- There is an addition to the existing external services which is a memory cache which is currently implemented with cloud native implementations of Redis.
+- In addition to the existing external services, there is a memory cache which is currently implemented with cloud native implementations of Redis.
 This is used for the processing queue for the application and has been moved from the individual instance to be a shared resource that manages distribution of work.
 - There are additional configuration parameters to manage the operation of the node cluster and the memory cache.

 The following sections will provide further detail on the infrastructure and implementation differences.